Bifocal contact lenses are lenses designed to address the focusing issues associated with presbyopia by incorporating different prescriptions.

 Benefits of bifocals

-- Have high visual acuity for both near and distance vision.
+- High visual acuity for both near and distance vision.

-- Are similar to bifocal eyeglasses, sometimes requiring less adjustment.
+- Similar to bifocal eyeglasses, sometimes requiring less adjustment.

 Drawbacks to bifocals

 - You have to learn how to switch between prescriptions.

 - They can cause eye strain, especially when segmented bifocals (with reading prescription in the lower lens) are combined with heavy computer work.